MADE IN CALIFORNIA

 #1 State in the Country

-California is the center of manufacturing businesses and jobs in the U.S., with output now topping $391.0 Billion, an increase of 68% since 2010.1
+California is the center of manufacturing businesses and jobs in the U.S., with 45,000 firms and output now topping $397 billion.1

 Not Just Computers